Visitor Pattern

 In this article I will show what the Visitor Pattern is and how it can help you write robust and SOLID code when facing said adversaries.
 The example application will be written in TypeScript.

-Every developer working with compositional data structures (Hello, Trees!) will eventually come across the Visitor Pattern, especially if their data is very heterogeneous (e.g. different types of tree nodes) and needs to work with an open set of operations on these.
+Every developer working with compositional data structures (Hello, !) will eventually come across the Visitor Pattern, especially if their data is very heterogeneous (e.g. different types of tree nodes) and needs to work with an open set of operations on these.

-In this article I will show what the Visitor Pattern is and how it can help you write robust and SOLID code when facing said adversaries.
+In this article I will show what the Visitor Pattern is and how it can help you write robust and code when facing said adversaries.

 I will exemplify the pattern with the help of a real-world example written in TypeScript.
 The example will be a simple notebook app.
 We will start with a naive implementation of basic features and see where our code needs improving.